BW-Story – Hirsch und Greif

 Mid-March

-An hour south of Stuttgart is the UNESCO Swabian Alb Biosphere Reserve, whose richly diverse landscape is dotted with ancient castles.
+The UNESCO Swabian Alb Biosphere Reserve, whose richly diverse landscape is dotted with ancient castles, is located one hour south of Stuttgart.
 Spring brings blossom to the thousands of cherry trees and other orchard fruit in the Ermstal valley.
 You have to see it to believe it!
 Along the valley, information panels provide details about the long tradition of growing cherries in the valley.

 Late March